 In 2011, I was part of a team in the newsroom that built out a small network of blogs that focused on local news coverage in Maplewood, N.J and Fort Greene, Brooklyn for the first year.
 In the second year, these blogs shifted focus and began to work with students from CUNY's Jounalism program and Jay Rosen's Studio 20 program at NYU.
 The Maplewood, N.J. blog was dropped and a blog in the East Village was started.

 I designed, built, architected and coordinated the launch of InSite, The Times’ internal, company news and documentation site.

 In 2011, I developed a dashboard for editors in the newsroom that combined APIs from NYTimes.com, Chartbeat, Facebook Graph, WebTrends, and Google Analytics.
 The goal was to develop a consistent language for understanding reader and audience behavior and metrics.

 - What time of day are readers watching video?

 - Are readers reading long-form content in the evening, more than the middle of the day?

 - What type of impact are we noticing from other time-zones as they wake up, and what are they reading?

 - Where in our articles are our readers dropping off, and where are they going?

 - What percentage of readers on an article are new to the site, and where did they come from?

-I have been fortunate to play a part in the realization of a remarkable project by the (then) 15-year-old style blogger, Tavi Gevinson.
+I have been fortunate to play a part in the realization of a remarkable project by Tavi Gevinson.
 In September 2011, I was approached by a group of talented friends and colleagues in New York City who were trying to get Tavi's new site Rookie designed, developed and launched in less than a month.
 I helped to bring together a supporting team of developers, designers to build Rookie from the ground up.
 I continue to be an advisor and mentor to the project.